 Dakota County ponders pathways for conservation

-Dakota County Commissioners learned about the plan and ways to pay for it at a hearing on July 7th.
-Many commissioners also heard about the plan and the need to support it from their constituents, including several dozen FMR members and River Guardians who weighed in.
+Dakota County Commissioners learned about the plan and ways to pay for it at a hearing in July.
+Many commissioners also heard from their constituents, including several dozen FMR members and River Guardians, about the need to support it.
 (Thank you!)

-Over the next few weeks, FMR and Trust for Public Land look forward to follow-up discussions with county commissioners to find pathways to protect and restore ecologically important land across the county.
+FMR and our partners will be following up discussions with commissioners to explore pathways to protect and restore ecologically important land across the county.

 Say 'Yes' to parks and natural areas